jpswade/jpswade.github.io/_posts/2008-12-23-phpizabi-creating-a-dating-site.md

 What the hell is going on here?
 Time to do some [research](http://www.google.co.uk/search?q=phpizabi).

 I came across the [PHPizabi demo site](http://demo.phpizabi.net/), which looks similar to the version I have (apart from the mention of Alicia), only it has broken pages too (see [Inkspot](http://demo.phpizabi.net/?L=inkspot.index)).
-I&#8217;m convinced I have the wrong version now.
+I'm convinced I have the wrong version now.

 This is when I discover phpizabi.com, and their [about](http://www.phpizabi.com/?L=info.about) section: